Research

 This project draws on the psychological literature on affordances.
 Affordances are commonly interpreted as opportunities for action.
 I draw on this body of research to gain new insights into moral perception and moral action.

-Past research projects: overview
+Past research projects:

 Health equity: what makes social inequalities in health unjust?